-We are very happy with our office in Rotterdam.
-There is only one little problem.. there aren’t any windows with a view of the outside world.
-We miss being able to look outside and see what the weather is like.
-Let’s fix that 💪
+We were very happy with our old office in Rotterdam South.
+There was only one little problem.. there weren’t any windows with a view of the outside world.
+We missed being able to look outside and see what the weather was like.
+We fixed that 💪

 Where is the sun?

 Our office is located in the middle of a large building, with a view on the interior of the building.
 This means that sunlight barely reaches our office.
 Sitting inside all day makes us unaware of what is going on outside.

 We noticed that we really missed looking outside and especially to see what the current weather was.
 Therefore we wanted to mimic the weather conditions in our office and recreate the outside feeling.